 Livingetc spoke to Colin Billings, a pioneer for human-centric lighting in houses and founder of smart lighting brand Orro, to get the lowdown on why these systems are worthwhile, and why they're likely to be the future of our homes.

 What does a human-centric lighting system do?

 Human-centric systems are controls for automated lighting, focusing on the color temperature and intensity, with the goal of increasing the wellbeing of the people using those spaces.
-One of the major ways in which it plays a role is the light cycle of the day, that being that our bodies react to light temperature and brightness levels to wake and energize us, and soothe us ready for sleep.
+Similarly to simple solutions like the best wake up lights, one of the major ways in which it plays a role is the light cycle of the day, that being that our bodies react to light temperature and brightness levels to wake and energize us, and soothe us ready for sleep.
 However, human-centric lighting goes a little further than that.

 'For instance, you might have a room in your house where you only do tasks that require focus.
 In that case you don't necessarily want circadian light, you want something that supports your intention and goals within that space at that moment.'